A TIMELINE THAT DC FOLLOWS?

 When I constructed my timeline, I did so moving forward, building what seemed like a correct chronological listing of stories, and then reading them page after page, ordering them along the way.
 To create a timeline that DC seems to utilize, we almost have to work backward.
-The clues with which to determine DC’s version?
+The persuasive bits of evidence with which to determine DC’s version?
 The latest possible references to ages (i.e. how old did DC say their characters were at the bitter end of the Modern Age) and how many “years ago” do flashbacks in the latest issues seem to imply?
 These are the final clues in the Modern Age that tell us roughly how many years the Caped Crusader has been crusading.
 Here are a few important ones (according to DC).
 Tim is 17-years-old going on 18 (Red Robin in 2011).
 Bruce is possibly nearing forty-years-old (said to be in his thirties in Batman RIP).
 Bruce met Silver St. Cloud nearly 10-years-ago (using Widening Gyre by Kevin Smith as a reference since it came out in 2010-2011 despite the fact that it is non-canon).
 There are many more, but these tidbits from three major 2011 story-arcs give us a pretty decent idea that Batman at the end of the Modern Age, according to DC, was around his 14th or 15th year in costume.
 This is a quick skeleton list, not detailed, for obvious reasons.
 I will refer to my chronological listings as BY1 for Bat Year One, BY2 for Bat Year Two, etc… Here we go.

 DC YEAR ONE: Frank Miller’s “Year One” still holds tried-and-true.
 Thankfully the horrible addition of Batman peeing his pants (thanks Kevin Smith) isn’t canon.
 Therefore, DC Y1 is almost exactly the same as BY1.